Who is CAEP?

 CAEP Country Partner

-A Country Partner is an existing independent business who receives special pricing from CAEP for CAEP services and who provides CAEP services in conjunction with other vendor’s products and services.
+A Country Partner is an existing independent business who receives special pricing from CAEP for CAEP services and who provides CAEP services in conjunction with other vendor’s products.

 If you are interested in becoming a Partner with CAEP, please contact us: